HeZhang1994/hypergraph-matching/README.md

 [![image](https://img.shields.io/badge/status-stable-brightgreen.svg)]()
 [![image](https://img.shields.io/badge/build-passing-brightgreen.svg)]()

-This is a **MATLAB** implementation of **hyper-graph matching** based image correspondences as presented in [Game theoretic hypergraph matching for multi-source image correspondences](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).
+This is a **MATLAB** implementation of **hyper-graph matching** for image correspondences as presented in [Game theoretic hypergraph matching for multi-source image correspondences](https://www.researchgate.net/publication/305696390_Game_Theoretic_Hypergraph_Matching_for_Multi-source_Image_Correspondences).

 ## Usage

 1. Execute `siftWin32.exe` (**Windows** OS is required) before running the hyper-graph matching code.

+2. Specify parameters `distRatio`, `imresizerate1` and `imresizerate2` in `run_matching.m`.

-2. Run `run_matching.m` on MATLAB.
+3. Run `run_matching.m` on MATLAB to match key points in two multi-source images.

 Note:

-- Tune **parameters** (i.e., `distRatio`, `imresizerate1` and `imresizerate2`) to larger value (from 0 to 1) will generate more key points and result in low matching speed.
+- Tune parameters to larger value (from 0 to 1) will generate more key points and result in low matching speed.

-- The running time reported in the paper dose not include the time of computing hyper-edges and establishing hyper-graphs.
+- The running time reported in the paper dose not include the time of establishing hyper-graphs (e.g., computing hyper-edges).

 ## Citation